COVID precautionary restrictions to remain enforced in Kerala for 1 year; Check fresh guidelines

 Registration in 'Covid-19 Jagratha E-platform':

-All persons intend to visit Kerala from other States/Union Territories and from any other country shall furnish the details as prescribed in the web enabled 'Covid-19 Jagratha e-platform' established by the state for contact tracing, ensuring quarantine and other Covid-19 combating measures.
+All persons intend to visit Kerala from other States/Union Territories and from any other country shall furnish the details as prescribed in the web-enabled 'Covid-19 Jagratha e-platform' established by the state for contact tracing, ensuring quarantine and other Covid-19 combating measures.

 State Road Transport: The regular operation of Inter-State Stage carriage road transport from and to Kerala by public and private sectors shall remain.